mckennapsean/dissertation/content/01-intro.md

 ## Contributions

-The primary contribution of this dissertation is the design activity framework: a structure for how to teach novices to perform a human-centered visualization design process while tracking their design decisions.
+The primary contribution of this dissertation is the **design activity framework**: a structure for how to teach novices to perform a human-centered visualization design process while tracking their design decisions.
 We introduce this framework as a methodology for visualization designers pursuing problem-driven work, such as design studies.
 The key novelty to this framework is its specificity for visualization design by connecting steps of the design process to the design decisions made and visualization-specific artifacts obtained.
 Other novel aspects of this framework includes its flexibility for iteration, actionability to guide novice visualization designers, and connections to existing models across fields.
 To strengthen the contribution of this framework, we have evaluated its use and application across several different visualization design projects.
-Specifically, we have utilized this framework to formulate, guide, and reflect on the design process of design studies and research in the fields of biology [@mckenna2015s], cyber security [@McKenna2014; @Staheli2014;
-@McKenna2015; @mckenna2016], and data visualization storytelling [@mckenna2017].
+Specifically, we have utilized this framework to formulate, guide, and reflect on the design process of design studies and research in the fields of biology [@mckenna2015s], cyber security [@McKenna2014; @Staheli2014; @McKenna2015; @mckenna2016], and data visualization storytelling [@mckenna2017].
 For each of these projects, we have employed a variety of qualitative and quantitative design methods in order to validate the utility of these methods in real-world projects and reflect on their use for future projects.
 We also include rich descriptions behind a variety of different visualization design artifacts used in a case study on cyber security as one example of how to use this framework.
 To further simplify and validate this framework, we created concrete, step-by-step worksheets for each activity that we evaluated through a series of qualitative surveys and interviews with novice visualization designers.
 As a result of this evaluation, we discovered that novices effectively learned how to design and develop a visualization system while justifying their decisions using the design activity worksheets.
 <!--\sm{thoughts on we vs i here?}-->